idaholab/moose/modules/tensor_mechanics/doc/content/documentation/systems/Kernels/GeneralizedPlaneStrainOffDiag.md

 !syntax description /Kernels/GeneralizedPlaneStrainOffDiag

-Kernel `GeneralizedPlaneStrainOffDiag` computes the off-diagonal jacobian entries to couple the in-plane displacement degree of freedoms with the out-of-plane strain degree of freedom.
+Kernel `GeneralizedPlaneStrainOffDiag` computes the off-diagonal Jacobian entries to couple the in-plane displacement degree of freedoms with the out-of-plane strain degree of freedom.
+This object is usually set up by the [GeneralizedPlaneStrainAction](/GeneralizedPlaneStrainAction.md).

 !syntax parameters /Kernels/GeneralizedPlaneStrainOffDiag